gbatsis/actRec/README.md

 ALERT: Only for cuda-enable devices!

-You can selected the desired classes of UCF 101 dataset by changing the CONFIGURATION dictionary in main.py.
+You can select the desired classes of UCF 101 dataset by changing the CONFIGURATION dictionary in main.py.
 It is essential that you should monitor the models if you change classes.

 ### TO-DO:
 1. Optimize the pre-trained CNN using backpropagation (not freezed).